SAP-samples/sme-partner-reference-application/Tutorials/72-Multi-Tenancy-Provisioning-Service-Broker.md

 BTP Cockpit - consumer subaccount:

-3. Open the CF space and navigate to the CF space *Service Marketspace*: Create instance of the *Author Readings API*-service.
+3. Open the CF space and navigate to the CF space *Service Marketspace*: Create instance of the *Author Readings API*-service and choose a suitable instance name, for example "author-readings-api".

-4. Open the *Instances and Subscriptions* and create a *Service Key* for the new service broker instance
+4. Open the *Instances and Subscriptions* and create a *Service Key* for the newly craeted service broker instance
     - Click on *Create* button in the *Service Keys* section
     - Enter arbitary *Service Key Name* (e.g. "api-key")
     - Click on *Create* button
-        - Click on the above created *Service Key*, copy the details *clientid*, *clientsecret*, *url*, *apiurl* , the details are used in next step to call the APIs from consumer application like Postman.
+    - Click on the above created *Service Key*, check the service key json and take note of the following elements:

-5. Access the service from Postman
+        - *endpoints.authorreadings* (in the first line of the json) as **Service Key API-Endpoint**
+        - *uaa.clientid* as **Service Key UAA Client-ID**
+        - *uaa.clientsecret* as **Service Key UAA Client-Secret**
+        - *uaa.url* as **Service Key UAA-URL**

+With these steps you are ready to explore and test the OData services using Postman.
+In folder [api-samples](./api-samples/) you find a Postman collection and a Postman environment with some examples.
+Check the documentation of the Postman collection for further details about how to run the examples.